lil-lab/cb2/README.md

 ### Download Submodules

-This repository contains a submodule.
+This repository contains submodules.
 As such, you need to run this step to fetch submodules after cloning:

 ```